JoshuaSkootsky/RotheDiagram/README.md

 The size of the generated array will depend on the maximum value input, but this will leave parts of the diagram empty if the permutation does not go from `[max ...
 1]`.

+# New problems

+There are different definitions of Rothe diagrams.
+As of October 18, I've written some logic for how to interpret user strings as permutations, and the UI logic for displaying different colored boxes seems to be about right.

+However, the fundamental logic of how to transform a permutation into a Rothe diagram, a two dimensional grid, has not been written.
+One reason for this is a lack of agreement about what a Rothe diagram is.
+Another reason is my own lack of clarity or understanding.
+I am going to overcome those problems by defining the specification for what I am going to write, and then writing that.

+## Progress as of October 18, 2020

+- [x] Parse user input into a permutation
+- [ ] calculate Rothe diagram from permutation
+- [x] display calculated grid as a UI

+# Progress